olivezuo/spring-amqp/README.md

 # spring-amqp

 This is an Spring-Amqp library that can be integrate with any spring boot project that need to use the message queue.
+The library isolate the usage details of a message queue system (Create new Queue, send message, consume message, retry message, manage queue, etc) from the business logic.
+Using this library the developer can focus only on the business logic and avoid the complexity to handle the queue.

 ## RabbitMQ
 RabbitMQ is an open source Message Queue system.
 We are using message system to decouple the system and achieve the scalability and flexibility.